 Up early for a quick trip out to the Carson River.
-The river is swollen with early run-off, but the morning hold a winter chill and little promise of photographer’s light.
+The river is swollen with early run-off, but the morning held a winter chill and little promise of photographer’s light.
 Dez and I wandered the banks where I first tried to capture some images of the setting moon.
 Those turned out terrible!
 I could not get anything interesting in the foreground without turning the moon into a singular, glaring bulb of light.

 But soon the sunrise began to take shape and add a bit of color over Prison Hill.
 I set up at the water’s edge and composed to get the red stems of the willows playing with the red reflected in the water and the clouds.
 I felt pretty happy with the result.